patrickmvla/prompt-forge/README.md

 An "Provide Inputs" modal will appear, prompting you to fill in the values for the input slots.

-After providing the inputs and clicking "Execute" in the modal, the blueprint will be run,
+After providing the inputs and clicking "Execute" in the modal, the blueprint will be run, and the final AI-generated output will be displayed in the "API Response" card.